The challenge for website owners

 The Not so Bad News is

-- You do need to be accessible and straightforward.
+- We do need to be accessible and straightforward.

 We can Help You...

 We give you up to 4 hours of our experience over one week.
 We can advice, be a sounding board and point you to (or lend you) useful resources.

 Who needs this?